1st Jun 2011 Author: Matt Milgrom

 4. Make it All About YOU

 A tender is a solution to a business problem.
 It's not an advertising spot.
 Unsuccessful tenderers fill pages by bragging about their achievements, capacity and attributes.
 Sometimes they'll include irrelevant but glossy brochures.
-Of course, little of this resonates with the issuer of the RFT.
+Of course, little of this resonates with the buyer.
 They're interested in something that talks directly to their needs, showcasing the benefits they will enjoy if they choose a particular solution.
-Anything less than that is boring, tedious reading, and rarely the mark of a tender winner.
+Anything less is boring, tedious reading, and rarely the mark of a tender winner.

 The Antidote:

-• Ensure that the content is centred around THEM: their requirements, key issues and future goals.
+• Ensure that the content is centred around the buyer: their requirements, key issues and future goals.

-• Focus on describing benefits, not just features or services.
+• Focus on demonstrating benefits, not just features or services.

 • Ensure that every idea you present passes the "So What?" test.

-• Don't brag: let relevant testimonials from delighted clients talk your offering up.
+• Don't brag: let relevant testimonials from delighted clients brag on your behalf.

 • Consider using a 'word cloud' (or other tools) on your finished draft to analyse usage of "you/your" against "us/our"